public final class DataGrid extends DockableBar

 chart1.getDataGrid().setScrollPosition(2);

-- public int getScrollSize()
+value - public int getScrollSize()

 Returns the number of scrolls in the data grid based on the scroll view configuration.